JoseSustaita/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between `Relational Databases` and `SQL`.
+SQL is a language that is used to query databases whereas Relational databases are the actual databases that manage our data.

 2. Why do tables need a `primary key`?

+To be able to identify each row in a database.

 3. What is the name given to a table column that references the primary key on another table.

+A foreign key.

 4. What do we need in order to have a _many to many_ relationship between two tables.

+You need an intermediate or junction table.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.